duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/40_hw_assembly_db18.md

 ### Step 1

 Place the M2.5 spacers on the bottom side of the Raspberry Pi, as in [](#fig:howto-assemble-rpi-top-1).
+(Note: Spacers are the nylon rings.
+Don't use standoffs.)

 <div figure-id="fig:howto-assemble-rpi-top-1" figure-caption="Place the spacers on the Raspberry Pi.">
      <img src="howto_assemble_rpi_top_1.png" style='width: 25em'/>